edge-experiments/argocd-scalability/README.md

 ### Main result
 In the experiments, we were able to sync 10k Argo CD applications in less than 40 minutes.

+We have a blog post "[Sync 10,000 Argo CD Applications in One Shot](https://itnext.io/sync-10-000-argo-cd-applications-in-one-shot-bfcda04abe5b)" to share the procedure of the experiments and the results.

 Please contact us if interested in more details.

 ### Create Argo CD applications using Cluster Loader